Chiamaka-Emeh/Power-BI-Project/README.md

 5. Cold drinks, Biscuits, and Dishwasher liquid are the top three revenue generators.
 ### Strategic Recommendations:
 1. To minimize the gap between the 12M Clicks and 1M Conversions, offer incentives like limited-time discounts to convert high-intent users who clicked the ads but did not complete a purchase because of the price.
-2. Increase ad spend on top-performing product categories that yield both high ROI and substantial revenue.
+2. For budget allocation, increase ad spend on top-performing categories with high ROI and focus on products generating the highest revenue.

 ### References
 [power bi](https://www.google.com/search?q=power+bi&oq=power+bi&gs_lcrp=EgZjaHJvbWUqDQgAEAAYgwEYsQMYgAQyDQgAEAAYgwEYsQMYgAQyDQgBEAAYgwEYsQMYgAQyBggCEEUYPDIGCAMQRRg8MgYIBBBFGDwyBggFEEUYQTIGCAYQRRhBMgYIBxBFGEHSAQgyOTk2ajBqN6gCALACAA&sourceid=chrome&ie=UTF-8)